samturrell/nuxt-lighthouse-module/README.md

 };
 ```

-This module can be disabled completely by setting the `LIGHTHOUSE_DISABLED` environment variable to `true`.
+This module is disabled by default, and must be explicitly enable by setting the `LIGHTHOUSE_ENABLED` environment variable to `true`.

 ## Options